-MoDOT has improved more than \$27.7 million of deficient Americans with Disabilities Act facilities in the right of way since 2008.
-However, additional work totaling more than \$123.6 million remains to be completed from the 2010 ADA Transition Plan inventory before the August 2027 completion date.
-To meet the commitment of the Missouri Highways and Transportation Commission, MoDOT needs to be completing more than \$12 million of improvements each year until 2027.
+MoDOT has improved more than \$27.9 million of deficient Americans with Disabilities Act facilities in the right of way since 2008.
+However, additional work totaling more than \$123.4 million is necessary to complete the 2010 ADA Transition Plan inventory by the August 2027 target date.
+To meet the commitment of the Missouri Highways and Transportation Commission (MHTC), MoDOT needs to be completing more than \$13 million of improvements each year until 2027.